fix8mt/fix8pro_example/README.md

 1. At startup or if resubscribe is triggered, the client sends a `SecurityListRequest`;
 1. A `SecurityList` is received, containing repeating groups of all available securities
 1. From a randomly selected sub-set of these securities, `MarketDataRequest` messages are sent; `SubscriptionRequestType::SnapshotAndUpdates` is chosen;
 the default number of depth levels is set to 10.
-You can override this on the client command line
+You can override this on the client command line with the `-d` option

 The server operates as follows:
 1. When a `SecurityListRequest` is received the server responds with a `SecurityList` containing repeating groups of all available securities